 Do I Have a Sprain, Or a Strain?

 If your injury is to either a muscle or tendon, you likely have a strain.
 When you excessively stretch or tear a ligament, you have suffered a sprain.
 The distinction might not seem particularly helpful when an injury occurs—no one ever exclaims “Ow!
-I excessively stretched my ligament!”—but when you come in to Southern Oregon Foot & Ankle, L.L.C., treatment will vary based on the type of damage done.
+I excessively stretched my ligament!”—but when you come into Southern Oregon Foot & Ankle, treatment will vary based on the type of damage done.

 Ankle sprains are the most common type of musculoskeletal injuries that people can sustain.
 They don’t only affect athletes; anyone can trip or stumble and land awkwardly, thereby causing a sprain.
 When this happens, the ligaments are stretched further than they are intended to go, and this leads to inflammation and pain.